Cut-up technique: In music

 In 1962, the satirical comedy group Bonzo Dog Doo-Dah Band, got their name after using the cut-up technique, resulting in "Bonzo Dog Dada": "Bonzo Dog", after the cartoon Bonzo the Dog, and "Dada" after the Dada avant-garde art movement.
 The group's eventual frontman, Vivian Stanshall, would quote about wanting to form a band with that name.
 The "Dada" in the phrase was eventually changed to "Doo-Dah".

-From the early 1970s, David Bowie used cut-ups to create some of his lyrics.
-In 1995, he worked with Ty Roberts to develop a program called Verbasizer for his Apple PowerBook that could automatically rearrange multiple sentences written into it.
 Thom Yorke applied a similar method in Radiohead's Kid A (2000) album, writing single lines, putting them into a hat, and drawing them out at random while the band rehearsed the songs.
 Perhaps indicative of Thom Yorke's influences, instructions for "How to make a Dada poem" appeared on Radiohead's website at this time.

+From the early 1970s, David Bowie had used cut-ups to create some of his lyrics.
+In 1995, he worked with Ty Roberts to develop a program called Verbasizer for his Apple PowerBook that could automatically rearrange multiple sentences written into it.
+Iva Davies wrote the Icehouse song "Great Southern Land" deliberately fragmented lyrically using the cut-up technique "as I knew I couldn't sum up Australia in four minutes" and the related Primitive Man album's inner sleeve cover art includes strips of torn paper with hand-written lyrics.

 Stephen Mallinder of Cabaret Voltaire reported to Inpress magazine's Andrez Bergen that "I do think the manipulation of sound in our early days – the physical act of cutting up tapes, creating tape loops and all that – has a strong reference to Burroughs and Gysin."
 Another industrial music pioneer, Al Jourgensen of Ministry, named Burroughs and his cut-up technique as the most important influence on how he approached the use of samples.

 Many Elephant 6 bands used decoupe as well, one prominent example of this is seen in "Pree-Sisters Swallowing A Donkey's Eye" by Neutral Milk Hotel.